GOVERNANCE

 Anonymous Reporting System

-Pan Ocean is operating an anonymous reporting system that allows all stakeholders to freely participate, express their opinions, and receive feedback.
+Pan Ocean is operating an anonymous reporting system(Helpline) that allows all stakeholders including employees and clients, etc. to free to express their opinions on the ethics and compliance.

 Ethical Management